Whitman College announces a new president

 From the beginning it was clear to the committee that a leading priority would be to find a President with a deep background in the liberal arts as well as the ability to articulate the power of the type of education offered at Whitman.
 We also sought a candidate able to lead the college in the development of a new strategic plan and with the experience necessary to turn that plan into reality through both their management abilities and fund raising prowess.
 Kathy stood out from a pool that included leaders from some of the nation's best colleges and universities.
 Kathy, is described by a peer as a "calm, good listener [who is] able to clearly and respectfully articulate her views."
 In Kathy, the Committee found the person with the experience and vision to lead Whitman forward as we build on the success of the last ten years.
 We also found a person with great warmth, intelligence, and a sense of humor.

 At Macalester, Kathy was responsible for the academic program of one of America's finest liberal arts colleges.
 She also directed the planning for Macalester's new $70 million Fine Arts Center and played a key role in the development of the College's new strategic plan.
 As a testament to her leadership skills, Macalester's Board of Trustees selected Kathy to serve as Acting President of the College during the fall of 2013.
-Away from Macalester, Kathy serves as the Vice Chair of the American Conference of Academic Deans and as a Director of the Minnesota Institute for Talented Youth.
+Away from Macalester, Kathy serves as the Vice Chair of the American Conference of Academic Deans and on the Board of Directors for Minnesota Institute for Talented Youth.

 Kathy, as a first generation college student, graduated summa cum laude with a Bachelor of Music (Piano Performance) from Illinois Wesleyan University.
 She received a Master of Music from Bowling Green State University and a Doctor of Music (Piano Performance and Pedagogy) from Northwestern University.
 Kathy began her academic career at Lawrence University (a selective liberal arts college and conservatory of music, enrolling approximately 1350 students), where she moved from Department Chair to Dean of the Conservatory of Music to Dean of the Faculty.
 Before being appointed as Provost and Dean of the Faculty at Macalester in 2008, Kathy served for three years as the Provost and Vice President for Academic Affairs at Birmingham-Southern College.
 She is also a 2004 graduate of the Harvard Graduate School of Education's Institute for Educational Management.